jpedro/jpedro.github.io/stuff.md

 ## Sounds

 Sometimes I wonder how much music or how many songs connect to us at a deeper level because they resemble sounds we hear in the womb.

-Can you see in there?
-No. Can you smell, touch or taste?
-Prob not.
+Can we see, smell, touch, taste in there?
+No, no, and probably not.

-The sole source of external stimuli are sounds.
+The sole source of stimuli are sounds.

 Just think.
 In total darkness, floating in that warm, sensory-deprived amniotic universe.
 It has be the ultimate ASMR experience.